 There are some general statements we can make about detraining subsequent to cessation of resistance training but keep in mind that as with all things strength, much of the results of detraining comes down to “it depends”:

-1. If you have been training hard for a while then a few days of inactivity should not severely impact your gains and in fact may result in some performance improvement.
-In fact a few days off, even up to a week, may be as good as a real taper and peak for some lifters.
+1. If you have been training hard for a while then a few days of inactivity should not severely impact your gains and may result in some performance improvement.
+In fact, a few days off, even up to a week, may be as good as a real taper and peak for some lifters.